-Watch the video as to how a 150-year-old brand tells millennials that they are sill relevant to them here:
+Watch the video as to how a 150-year-old brand tells millennials that they are still relevant to them here:

 As you can see why this campaign was so powerful and reached a huge audience in such a short span of time.
 Here’s something marketers around the world should be proud of.
 When everything comes together they create an impression of the brand in the minds of the consumers.
-Even though I had initially never heard of this brand, it makes me wanna go and buy a product for a loved one.
+Even though I had initially never heard of this brand, it makes me want to go and buy a product from them for a loved one.